kizniche/Mycodo/docs/index.md

 See the [README](https://github.com/kizniche/Mycodo#uses) for features, projects using Mycodo, screenshots, and other information.

+This manual is also [available as a PDF](mycodo-manual.pdf) for offline viewing.

 ### Prerequisites

 *   [Raspberry Pi](https://www.raspberrypi.org/) single-board computer (any version: Zero, 1, 2, 3, or 4)